Message Time Plus

 Message Time Plus offers a perfect opportunity to reinforce all the core components of literacy, including letter recognition, word recognition, vocabulary, phonemic awareness, phonics, and comprehension.
 Scaffolding decisions can emerge from a variety of sources.
 Look at your daily literacy objectives and your summative and formative assessment results.
 The scaffolding component of MTP is a great time to zero in on the teaching points you have explored in Guided Reading lessons or Reading Workshop conferences.
 As you gain proficiency with teaching MTP lessons, add recordkeeping to your MTP teaching procedure.
 Keep track of what the children identify in the message, so you will know how to move them to the next level.
 You will also want to keep track of skills that children are developing, as demonstrated by their writing, your running records, and your observations.
 This information will help you decide what will be optimal for children to work on when they come up to the MTP board.

 The shared reading component of Message Time Plus supports building children’s sight word vocabularies and developing their reading fluency.
-To reap these benefits, it is very important for every student to read along.
+To reap these benefits, it is very important for every child to read along.
 Since the children are predicting and confirming the individual words of the sentences as they are being written, they will have the confidence to read the message’s text.
-Tracking the text with a pointer encourages the children read along.
+Tracking the text with a pointer encourages the children to read along.
 In most cases, it is sufficient to simply offer prompts such as, “Everyone read along,” or “I want to hear everyone’s voice,” or “Put on your super reader’s hat and read the message with me.”
 Highlight and acknowledge children who are actively reading along with comments such as, “Thank you, Jimmy, for reading along” or “I can hear Patty reading along.”

 What do I do with the message after MTP?

 Display the message on the board for the remainder of the school day.
 It contributes to the print-rich environment and offers a source of readable text for fledgling readers.
 When children are “reading the room” during Independent Work Time, the Message Time Plus message is a rich, meaningful, and connected reading opportunity.
 The children can use the message for support in spelling words conventionally when they are writing.
 Some teachers snap a picture of each day’s message, print it out, and put it in a Message Time Plus binder for the children to reread and revisit.
-You can also make a copy of your MTP message on a chart tablet and make it available to your students for rereading.
+You can also make a copy of your MTP message on a chart tablet and make it available to your children for rereading.
 When you are ready to write a new message the following day, erase the message and start the cycle again.

 I know MTP is supposed to take less than 25 minutes but it goes longer in my class.
 How do I shorten it?

-Keep your MTP lessons at 25 minutes or less to ensure that children will stay engaged in rigorous learning and that the lesson comfortably fits into your literacy block.
+Keep your MTP lessons to 25 minutes or less to ensure that children will stay engaged in rigorous learning and that the lesson comfortably fits into your literacy block.
 If you find your lesson running more than 25 minutes, consider several possible factors that might be adding to its length.
 Is the lesson carefully planned and rehearsed, so that you are not groping for words or ideas during the lesson?
-Have you practiced the routines and procedures of MTP with your students, so that they know what is expected of them?
+Have you practiced the routines and procedures of MTP with your children, so that they know what is expected of them?
 Are you prepared, depending upon how the lesson unfolds, to choose without hesitation from among several different possible scaffolding scenarios for children at multiple levels of achievement?
 Is your message too long?
 Message Time Plus messages should be rich and meaningful, yet concise.
 The message length should be one to four sentences long, depending on your grade level and the time of year.
 Finally, select no more than three children to come up to the MTP board for scaffolding.

 Can I use an excerpt from a book or a published poem for my message?

 Message Time Plus messages are crafted by teachers to ensure that they contain all of the elements necessary to achieve the lesson’s primary objective.
-The message will be in the selected genre, and it will contain one to three Tier 2 or Tier 3 vocabulary words, words with the phonological elements that the class has been practicing, and sight words that the children are learning.
+The message will be in the selected genre, and it will contain one to three Tier II or Tier III vocabulary words, words with the phonological elements that the class has been practicing, and sight words that the children are learning.
 It is almost impossible to find a published text that includes all of these desired elements and would take longer searching for a piece than it would to write an original one.
 Additionally, remember that MTP is modeled writing; you can’t model and explain your thinking around your writing choices (for example, topic, word choice, or content) if you haven’t written the piece yourself.